teehector10/gen711_final_project/README.md

 ![image](https://user-images.githubusercontent.com/103778390/166063050-5dc2afef-0e22-4914-932f-a1e870fcead1.png)

 ## Methods [Tobi]
 For our project we downloaded fasta files containing the complete SARS CoV-2 genome from samples taken from the oronasopharynx of infected individuals provided by the National Center for Biotechnology Information.
-We compared the two sequences by running a BLAST alignment to observe any differences to the genome between 2020 and 2022.
-Additionally, we constructed a phylogenic tree from the individual samples taken from each year to look at how closely related they are and whether there was minimal or greater divergence between the samples
+We compared the sequences by running a BLAST alignment to observe any differences to the genome between 2020 and 2022.
+Additionally, we constructed a phylogenic tree from the individual samples taken from each year to look at how closely related they are and whether there was minimal or greater divergence between the samples.